genisis0x/Daily-Coding-Questions/README.md

 # Leet-Code- Big companies Questions.

-This repository will help you to see the solutions done by me for some of the leet code problems.
+This repository will help you to see the solutions done by me for some of the leet code problems and some of the good Questions asked by Top companies.

 I am upgrading this repository each day by adding the problems.